-The Circular line passes through 10 administrative districts across Taipei City and New Taipei City: Wenshan, Xindian, Zhonghe, Banqiao, Xinzhuang, Wugu, Luzhou, Sanchong, Shilin and Zhongshan.
-The entire line is 34.8 km in length with 31 stations and has been approved by the Executive Yuan to be implemented in two phases.
-The approved route of the Circular line Phase I, spanning 15.4 km long and consisting of 14 stations, passes through Xindian, Zhonghe, Banqiao, and Xinzhuang districts, and connects with five MRT lines: the Xindian, Zhonghe, Banqiao, and Xinzhuang lines, and the Taiwan Taoyuan International Airport Access MRT System.
-Currently, preliminary work of Phase I is being implemented and tender of the main work is under way after completion of the detailed design.
+The Circular line passes through 10 administrative districts across Taipei City and New Taipei City: Wenshan, Xindian, Zhonghe, Banqiao, Xinzhuang, Wugu, Luzhou, Sanchong, Shilin, and Zhongshan.
+The entire line is 35.9 km in length with 32 stations and was approved by the Executive Yuan to be implemented in two phases.
+The approved route of the Phase I, spanning 15.4 km and consisting of 14 stations, passes through Xindian, Zhonghe, Banqiao, and Xinzhuang districts and connects with five MRT lines: the Xindian, Zhonghe, Banqiao, and Xinzhuang lines, and the Taiwan Taoyuan International Airport Access MRT System.
+Currently, construction of Phase I is underway.

 Taiwan Taoyuan International Airport Access MRT System Construction Project (Taipei City Section from Sanchong to Taipei City)

 The Taiwan Taoyuan International Airport Access MRT System starts